refined-github/refined-github/readme.md

 ## Contribute

 I'm happy to receive suggestions and contributions, but be aware this is a highly opinionated project.
-I'm not interested in adding options.
-If you disagree with something just fork it.
+I'm not interested in adding options as it's a slippery slope into adding options for everything.
+Users will always disagree with something.
+That being said, I'm open to discussing things.

 ## Related